 - Experiencing acute behavioral health symptoms which, if left untreated, could require inpatient care

-- Preparing for discharge from an inpatient setting, but still in need of daily monitoring or continued therapeutic intervention
+- Preparing for discharge from an inpatient setting, but still in need of monitoring and continued therapeutic intervention

 - The program also provides support and education to families of individuals